Arthur Nebe: 1944 plot against Adolf Hitler

 Nebe was involved in the 20 July plot against Adolf Hitler; he was to lead a team of 12 policemen to kill Himmler, but the signal to act never reached him.
-After the failed assassination attempt, Nebe fled and went into hiding.
+Following the unsuccessful assassination attempt, Nebe fled and went into hiding.
 He was arrested in January 1945 after a former mistress betrayed him.
-Nebe was sentenced to death by the People's Court on 2 March and, according to official records, was executed in Berlin at Plötzensee Prison on 21 March 1945 by being hanged with piano wire from a meat hook, in accordance with Hitler's order that the bomb plotters were to be "hanged like cattle".
+Nebe was condemned to death by the People's Court on 2 March and, according to official records, was executed at Plötzensee Prison in Berlin on 21 March 1945 by being hanged from a meat hook, in accordance with Hitler's order that the bomb plotters were to be "hanged like cattle".